 Why was the first of a series of aircraft carriers going to be called "Ulyanovsk"?
 The fact is that at one time the city was an all-Union tourist and industrial center.
 Residents of other cities did not ask "where is this?"
 When they heard the phrase "I'm from Ulyanovsk."
 Then Ulyanovsk was not aviation, door, theatrical, pancake, kolobok, pit, landslide and other capitals, but wore the proud name "Homeland of Lenin".
 The new city was built according to the same architectural canons and patterns as serious science cities like Pripyat and Togliatti.
 And the dream of any fisherman and hunter was UAZ, and not a foreign jeep.

 In the Soviet Union there was such practice as "patronage".
 Patronage of high school students over junior high school students, schools over the old people's home, plant over the school, etc. A whole city could take patronage over a military unit or ship, and supply them in excess of the prescribed norms with warm things, manufactured goods, food, tobacco or New Year's gifts.
 As a rule, draftees from the city-chief tried to send to the sponsored units and patronized ships, in order to improve communication between the bosses and sponsored, and at the same time to strengthen the relationship in the team.

 Naturally, getting the help from such a strong region at that time, like the Ulyanovsk region, was very prestigious.
 Even more prestigious was the city to have its sponsored aircraft carrier.
-So we decided to name the main ship of the project "Ulyanovsk".
+So it was decided to name the main ship of the project "Ulyanovsk".